-- Appropriateness of therapy to relieve symptoms, prevent disease progression, and prevent unexpected mortality
+- Appropriateness of therapy to relieve symptoms, prevent cardiac disease progression, and prevent unexpected mortality

 - Thoughtful triage for surgical intervention or end-of-life care

-Additionally, you are exposed to ongoing clinical investigation in heart failure, transplant, and VAD medicine, and are expected to participate in new clinical projects with anticipated authorship.
+Additionally, both fellows are exposed to ongoing clinical investigation in heart failure, cardiac transplant, and VAD medicine, and are expected to participate in new clinical projects with anticipated authorship.